awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 Accounts created through the Account Factory in AWS Control Tower inherit the guardrails of the parent OU, and the associated resources are created\.

 **Note**
-Accounts created outside of AWS Control Tower won't inherit guardrails from the parent OU in AWS Control Tower\.
+Accounts created outside of AWS Control Tower won't inherit guardrails in AWS Control Tower until you enroll them\.
 However, these unenrolled accounts *are* displayed in AWS Control Tower\.
+Accounts inherit guardrails from an OU upon enrollment in that OU\.

 When you enable guardrails with strongly recommended guidance, AWS Control Tower creates and manages certain additional AWS resources in your accounts\.
 Do not modify or delete resources created by AWS Control Tower\.
 Doing so could result in the guardrails entering an unknown state\.
 For more information, see [Guardrail Reference](guardrails-reference.md)\.